 The WBA European Brewing Study Tour module is more than just a brewing field trip, it is a learning experience like no other.

-The study tour is designed to build on the knowledge students have previously gained in the advanced brewing modules towards developing a thorough understanding of how brewing science and technology is applied in real-world commercial brewing situations.
+The study tour is designed to build on the knowledge students have previously gained in the advanced brewing modules towards developing a thorough understanding of how brewing science and technology is applied in real-world brewing situations.

 Over the span of two weeks, students will travel throughout Europe to get behind-the-scenes tours of breweries, equipment manufacturers, and product suppliers.